dmp1ce/BTC-Privacy-Suite/README.md

 Then a client like Joule can be connected to the LND node using the `https://localhost:8080` URL.

+# Exposing Bitcoin Ports

+By default, bitcoin ports are only availble to the LND container.
+To expose bitcoin ports copy the `overrides/bitcoin-expose-ports.yml.tpl` to `overrides/bitcoin-expose-ports.yml`.
+This will allow `./start.bash` script to find the an additional configuration file for Docker Compose to load.

 # Why?

 The intention of this Docker Compose configuration is to make it easy to get a private LND node up and running.
-If you are familiar with Docker then it should be as easy as building the containers with `./build.sh` and starting them up with the `docker-compose up -d` command.
+It should be as easy as building the containers with `./build.bash` and starting them up with the `./start.bash` command.

 Managing the node and connecting other applications such as Zap or Joule to the node is another story!
 Good luck, have fun!